Devipriya1921/Physical-Verification-using-synopsys-40nm/README.md

 ### Netlist and log Display

+#### Synopsys Design Constraints

+- Timing closure is the big whale for most P&R designers.
+You get it done, and then you can wash your hands off all those annoying designers and get to work cleaning up and beautifying your layout.
+- So I thought of starting my P&R cheat sheet with an introduction to timing closure, and what best to address than the mighty SDC constraints, the bane of all our existence.
+You get the SDC right, you win half your battle.
+But it is not so simple.
+- SDC you get from the synthesis tool might have very well served its purpose there, but to get it do a pretty good job in layout requires some time spent on understanding and iterating the design.

+1. Clock Statements
+2. False path Specifications
+3. Specifying operating conditions
+4. Specifying Ideal Networks – No optimizations required
+5. set_input_delay
+6. set_max_delay
+7. set_driving_cell
+8. set_load

+- There are countless other commands in SDC format, but these are the most common.
+Try to simplify your SDC as much as possible, and you can pin point the errors and issues easier.
+- For more details visit the [Link](https://vlsi.pro/synopsys-design-constraints-sdc/)

 #### Netlist run

+- A netlist is a textfile containing the description of components connection.
+Component id , what is its value or name and the nodes its pins are connected.
+- Spice netlist is an input file where user writes them and use it for simulation.
+Also used at the vlsi design where at the end of design phase the netslist is generated from layout and used for verification.
+- Netlist perse is used in the PCB design for layout and routing of tracks.
+- Netlist can be defined as the piece of code, which describe a circuit in textual form for interpretation by computer.
+Any simulation software uses some kind of textual description which is converted to machine understandable language.

 - You can view the netlist file by simply going to ``` Simulation --> Netlist --> Display ```